Key Takeaways

 In certain seasons or just on certain days, Dad may not be getting enough natural light, which could negatively impact his mood.
 Light therapy lamps could make great Father’s Day gifts for an elderly dad to help improve sleep and mood, according to research on light therapy.

-We understand that it’s not an option for all families to get together on Father’s Day, however, if you’re able to, it might be one of the best gifts.
+We understand that it’s not an option for all families to get together on Father’s Day.
+However, if you’re able to, quality time can make the best Father’s Day gift ideas for an elderly dad.

-Setting up a themed BBQ or picnic might be one of the best gifts for older dads.
-It allows them to spend quality time with close loved ones, savor delish foods, and enjoy the outdoors.
+A simple day spent together can be one of the best gifts for an older dad.
+You might set up a themed BBQ or picnic that allows them to spend quality time with close loved ones, savor delicious foods, and enjoy the outdoors.

 Some older dads may be in a senior living community, so an ideal Father’s Day present from their adult children might simply be coordinating a visit.
 Oftentimes, the best gift is quality time, so if you have multiple siblings, try to get everyone together at once to surprise them.
 Get all of Dad’s grandchildren together to do fun activities together too.